Pseudoreflections on Prym Varieties: Prym varieties with an odd prime order pseudoreflection of geometric origin

-Let us then assume that $\sigma$ is any automorphism (not necessarily a pseudoreflection) of prime order $p>2$.
+Let us now assume that $\sigma$ is any automorphism of prime order $p>2$ on $\tilde{C}$, that commutes with $\iota$.
+By the previous lemma, we have that $\sigma$ acts on $P$ as an automorphism of order $p$.
 In this case, we have that $\tC/\iota\sigma=C/\sigma$ since $\sigma$ is of odd order.
 We therefore have the following commutative diagram:

 where $\pi_2$ and $\epsilon$ are of degree $p$, and $\pi$ and $\epsilon_2$ are of degree 2.

 \begin{lemma} The morphism $\epsilon_2$ is \'etale. \end{lemma} \begin{proof} This comes from analyzing the possible ramification of the morphisms in diagram \eqref{diagram2}.
 Indeed, the ramification of $\epsilon\pi$ comes solely from the fixed points of $\sigma$ acting on $C$, and therefore each ramification point of $\pi_1$ on $\tC$ has a stabilizer of order $p$, and $\iota$ just permutes these points.
 In particular, if $\epsilon$ ramifies at $t$ points, $\pi_1$ ramifies at $2t$ points.
 Since $\pi_1=\epsilon_2\pi_2$ and $\pi_2$ is of degree $p$, we must have that $\epsilon_2$ must be unramified and therefore \'etale. \end{proof}